SPI2001 Applied Game Programming

 Supervision will be conducted both at an individual level and in groups.

-At the end of the semester the students work in interdisciplinary groups to develop a multiplayer game together with students from Bachelor in Game Art.
+At the end of the semester the students work in interdisciplinary groups to develop a multiplayer game together with students from Bachelor in Game Art and Animation.
 The development process will have workshops, pitches, seminars and presentations.

 Compulsory activities